FabianPlum/OmniTrax/paper/paper.md

 pre-processing.
 This includes cropping, masking, or exposure adjustment, prior to running inference on video footage within the same environment, without relying on external software packages.

-`OmniTrax` offers marker-less pose-estimation through DeepLabCut-Live [@Kane2020dlclive] which enables extracting kinematic parameters from virtually arbitrarily large groups of individuals.
+`OmniTrax` offers markerless pose-estimation through DeepLabCut-Live [@Kane2020dlclive] which enables extracting kinematic parameters from virtually arbitrarily large groups of individuals.
 We are using `OmniTrax` in ongoing research monitoring foraging activities of various species of leafcutter ants, tracking the movements of thousands of individuals to extract path choice and changes to gait patterns.

-Through a library of neural networks trained on hand-annotated as well as synthetically generated samples of a number of digitised study organisms [@Plum2021; @Plumetal2023], we provide range of out-of-the-box inference solutions and encourage the community to contribute to this emerging collection.
+Through a library of neural networks trained on hand-annotated as well as synthetically generated samples of a number of digitised study organisms [@Plum2021; @Plumetal2023], we provide a range of out-of-the-box inference solutions and encourage the community to contribute to this emerging collection.
 Pre-trained detection and pose-estimation networks can be used within `OmniTrax` to accelerate the annotation and analysis process of large video data sets.
-The ease of use and focus on extendability of `OmniTrax` will aid researchers in performing complex behavioural studies of social animals under laboratory as well as challenging field conditions.
+The ease of use and focus on extendibility of `OmniTrax` will aid researchers in performing complex behavioural studies of social animals under laboratory as well as challenging field conditions.